artemmavrin/logitboost/doc/source/installation.rst

   python -m pip install logitboost

-This project was developed in Python 3.7, but it should work with Python 2.7 and earlier Python 3 versions.
+This project was developed in Python 3.7, and it is tested to also work with Python 2.7, 3.4, 3.5, and 3.6.